Anymatix/ComfyUI_portable/README.md

 - **macOS Security**: The first run of the Python executable might be blocked by macOS security.
 Right-click on the executable and select "Open" to bypass this.
 - **Linux Library Path**: On Linux, use the provided `set_library_path.sh` script to ensure all libraries are found correctly.
+- **PIL Library Issues**: If you encounter errors with PIL libraries not being found (e.g., `libtiff.6.dylib`), ensure you're using the setup with cleanup disabled (default behavior).

 ## Development